The following is an excerpt from the essay To Write on The James Franco Review.

 Karissa Chen is the author of the chapbook OF BIRDS AND LOVERS (Corgi Snorkel Press 2013).

-It’s an excellent essay, whether you are consciously aware of the political subtext in your own writing or not, or in writing generally.
+It’s an excellent essay, whether or not you are consciously aware of the political subtext in your own writing, or in writing generally.